The Effects of High Latitude Dust on Arctic Atmosphere

 It might just take a bike trail to allow people to realize it.

-Evidence of marijuana use is scattered throughout the archaeological record of human civilization.
-Residue from most of those excavation sites indicates that the cannabis used by ancient humans was of too low potency to have been cultivated, leading archaeologists to conclude that the plants were likely wild varieties rather than ones domesticated by humans.
+Evidence of cannabis consumption is scattered throughout the archaeological record of human civilization.
+Residue from most of those excavation sites indicates that the cannabis utilized by ancient humans was of too low potency to have been cultivated, leading archaeologists to conclude that the plants were likely wild varieties rather than ones domesticated by humans.

-But a recent find at a cemetery in the glacier-rich Pamirs of western China indicates that humans may have intentionally selected higher potency strains of marijuana as early as 500 BC.
+But a recent find at a cemetery in the glacier-rich Pamirs of western China indicates that humans may have intentionally selected higher potency strains of cannabis as early as 500 BC.

 The research team, which included archaeologists and chemists from the Chinese Academy of Sciences and the Chinese Academy of Social Sciences in Beijing, published their findings in the June 12 issue of the journal Science Advances.